We are searching for

 A vehicle is considered a classic once it has met a set of criteria set by the state it's registered within.
 For most states this means keeping the vehicle in a certain condition, likely matching its original specifications and design.
 If the car is restored, the restoration must be an effort to return the car to its original build.
 This means you can't add new technology to the vehicle, like an updated sound system, heated seats, or added GPS navigation.

-How Old Does a Car Have to be to be a Classic?
+How Old Does a Car Have to Be to Be a Classic?

-When is a Car Considered an Antique?
+When Is a Car Considered An Antique?

-When is a Car Considered an Antique?
+When Is a Car Considered An Antique?

 • Antique